spothero/cordova-plugin-spothero/README.md

 ionic build ios
 ```

 Now open your project `.xcworkspace` file and build in Xcode 8.
-This is typcally located at the follow location...
+This is typically located at the follow location...
 ```
 your-project/platforms/ios/yourProject.xcworkspace
 ```